jamesthanh/playstore-app-makret-analysis/README.md

-# Google Playstory App Market Analysis
+# Google Playstore App Market Analysis
-- a small team of RMIT IT students wants to make a profitable mobile application.
+- A small team of RMIT IT students wants to make a profitable mobile application.
 Their goals are to have a production-grade application with premium content and quality so that customers will pay for the product.
 - The team did some market researching mostly on the websites and got some cool findings.
 However, they are uncertain which app category they should focus on, what is a good starting price, and how big or complex the app should be?